Sunday, January 26, 2025

 InsideOutMusic label-head Thomas Waber added: “We are extremely excited to be working alongside this talented young US band.
 After talking to them for a while, it felt like now was the right time to welcome them to the fold, and on the evidence of the new track ‘Hiding Place’, bright things are ahead!”

-‘Hiding Place’, is another brand new track that you can listen to here and check out the video for here at RAMzine
+‘Hiding Place’, is another track that you can listen to here and check out the video for here at RAMzine

 Paul H Birch